 Yes, most offices accept all forms of payment including cash, debit and all major credit cards.
 Check with your specific office before your appointment.

 Yes, you may use a credit card or your PayPal account to pay for deposits.
 In the office we also accept cash.

-Current times are running between 2-3 weeks for your Florida State MMUR Card application to be processed by the Florida Department of Health.
-If there is a problem with your application, they will notify you by email or US mail.
+Applications are approved immediately once you have completed the application and paid your fees to the state.
+However, current times to receive your physical card in the mail is between 3-4 weeks.
+If there is a problem with your application, they will notify you by email.
 You may login to your online patient account at anytime to check the status of your application.
 If you have any additional questions about the status of your application with the Florida Department of Health, please contact them at 1-800-808-9580.

 Your Florida State MMUR Card (Medical Marijuana User Registry) is good for one year.
 Your certification with our doctor is good for 210 days, approximately 7 months, which is the maximum amount of time Florida will allow a doctor to certify a patient.
 You must return for a face-to-face doctor appointment every 210 days.

 You will be required to show proof of residency for the state of Florida.
 This can be a Florida drivers license or state ID.